CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 ### Task 1:  Create an *Azure AI services* resource

+In this task, you will learn how to create an **Azure AI Services** resource to access various AI capabilities for your applications.

 You can use Azure AI Face service with an **Azure AI services** multi-service resource.
 If you haven't already done so, create an **Azure AI services** resource in your Azure subscription.

 1. In the azure portal,  search for *Azure AI services*.
 Select an **Azure AI services multi-service account.** You will be taken to a page to create an Azure AI services resource. please click on **Create** Configure it with the following settings: